PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

 * Feel free to chat with other developers on our Matrix channel at: https://riot.im/app/#/room/#plasmapy:openastronomy.org

-* We have a developer's guide, where some answers to your questions may possibly be found, at http://docs.plasmapy.org/en/latest/development/index.html
+* We have a developer's guide to help answer some of your questions. http://docs.plasmapy.org/en/latest/development/index.html

 Many thanks in advance for following these pointers and for being willing to contribute!